RonKoz44/Pulse/README.md

 ## Task

-We needed to create a pulse component that retrieved a list of properties on page load, but then established a web socket connection on the client to retrieve properties as they are added and/or modified in the system.
+We needed to create a pulse component that retrieved a list of properties on page load, but then establishes a web socket connection on the client to retrieve properties as they are added and/or modified in the system.

 The task has been partially completed by another developer &ndash; however it needs completing.
 Below is a list of the outstanding tasks that need to be finished off: